 Other interest assessments:

-O*NET Interest Profiler – Sponsored by the U.S. Department of Labor, this is a free assessment.
+O*NET Interest Profiler – FREE.
+Sponsored by the U.S. Department of Labor, this is a free assessment.
 Results show you careers related to your interests.

 Most people have between 200 and 500 skills!
 There are three categories of skills: